waveiron/resume/email/application.md

 - **Development**: Proficient in multiple languages, with extensive experience in web development.
 - **Product**: Experience in feature planning, design coordination, and user feedback.

 I am excited about the possibility of contributing to your company's mission and supporting the team’s objectives through high-quality, user-centered development.
 I’d welcome the chance to discuss how my experience and skills align with the company’s needs.
+Full details of my workds and skills can be found in the attached CV.
 Thank you for considering my application.

 Warm regards,